CBC workstream in support of

 - Materials and models to support SAIs in identifying first step- and next step solutions to challenges identified;

 - Development of training materials for SAI staff and consultants engaged in, or planning to engage in change agent roles with SAIs auditing in complex and challenging contexts for use by providers of support;

 - An open dialogue and sharing of experiences between the SAIs concerned and between their partners and donors, respectively.

 Netherlands Court of Audit

 INTOSAI Development Initiative

-For further information, please contact Oskar Karnebäck at the Swedish National Audit Office: email@example.com.
+For further information, please contact Johanna Gårdmark at the Swedish National Audit Office: firstname.lastname@example.org.

-Representatives from eight EUROSAI member SAIs and the IDI met over three days, 12-14 February, in the Hague to share experiences of peer-to-peer cooperation.
-With an ambition to improve quality of delivery and increase the quantity of peer providers, colleagues...
+Click here for: Minutes from the EUROSAI Peer-to-Peer Capacity Building workshop in the Hague 12-14 feb 2019.
+Representatives from eight EUROSAI member SAIs and the IDI met over three days, 12-14 February, in the Hague to share experiences of peer-to-peer cooperation....